gkjohnson/urdf-loaders/README.md

 The `_flipped` variants of the URDF ATHLETE models invert the revolute joint axes to model ATHLETE in a configuration with the legs attached to the bottom of the chassis.

-### Gotchas

-The loaders support the necessary subset of the [URDF spec](http://wiki.ros.org/urdf/XML) to load the ATHLETE URDF and meshes.
-Specifically the code only supports fixed and revoluate joints, as well as loading `.STL` mesh files at the moment.

 # LICENSE

 The software is available under the [Apache V2.0 license](../LICENSE.txt).